bjandras/Renderer/README.md

   * -bookjs -- specifies the location of the BookJS code to use for formatting the page
   * -custom-css -- specifies the CSS text to append after all other CSS text
   * -output -- specified the output file where the PDF should be written to
+  * -page-config -- BookJS page configuration (see below)
+  * -print-timeout -- number of seconds to wait for the page to be ready for printing

+The BookJS page configuration is specified in the following form:

+    option1=value1,option2=value2,...

+where options are those of the BookJS configuration (see book.js documentation on OPTIONS), and values are JavaScript floating-point or string literals.